Monday, 23 October 2023

 The rain of yesterday had flooded many of the ploughed fields in the flat lands around Spurn and large flashes of shallow water lay on the waterlogged earth.
 This in turn had attracted many Black headed Gulls and more unexpectedly lured some Little Gulls inland and these were now also flying over the flashes feeding much as terns do, dipping and swooping to pick prey from the water's surface.One such area of water we came to had a small flock of no less than six adult and sub adult Little Gulls and a juvenile Kittiwake feeding right by the road.

-This was too good an opportunity to miss and asking Hugh to stop the car I made the most of it with my camera as the gulls flew back and fore in front of me.They are such exquisite creatures, ballerina's of the sky, petite and with a buoyant flight they glide and flutter with an innate elegance, dipping down to seize prey from the water's surface, their every movement the epitomy of grace.
+This was too good an opportunity to miss and asking Hugh to stop the car I made the most of it with my camera as the gulls flew back and fore in front of me.They are such exquisite creatures, ballerina's of the sky, petite and with buoyant flight they glide and flutter with supreme elegance, dipping down to seize prey from the water's surface, their every movement the epitomy of grace.

 Arriving at Flamborough we had lost the sun but the predicted rain was not in evidence.We now had a kilometre walk to where the Siberian Stonechat had last been reported but that was some hours ago.We took the cliff top path that wends its muddy and slippery way around the back of a golf course, close to the cliff edge.